 You also have a positive net worth if your total assets value is greater than the debt you owe.
-Theoretically, you can sell your belongings and pay off your debt and still have some wealth.
+Theoretically, you can sell your belongings, pay off your debt, and still have some wealth.

 What Qualifies as a Liquid Asset?

 Here is a brief list of what to include as a liquid asset: